How to Recognize and Overcome the Imposter Syndrome – the blogger’s main enemy

-The word Imposter syndrome is a term used to describe the feelings of high-achieving individuals who, despite their success, fear that they are a fraud and that they will eventually be “exposed” as a person of modest achievement.
+Imposter syndrome is a term used to describe the feelings of high-achieving individuals who, despite their success, fear that they are a fraud and will eventually be “exposed” as a person of modest achievement.
 This syndrome is prevalent in high-achieving women.

 Imposter syndrome is considered a type of cognitive distortion, a way to explain away or rationalize certain feelings resulting from an individual’s behavior or environment.
-It’s essential to be aware that there is nothing wrong with having feelings of being a fraud sometimes.
-But when these feelings turn into an obsession and you feel like a fraud all the time, you start to become paralyzed by your fear.
+It’s essential to know that sometimes there is nothing wrong with feeling like a fraud.
+But when these feelings become an obsession, and you feel like a fraud all the time, you start to become paralyzed by your fear.

 Imposter syndrome is where a person is unable to internalize their accomplishments.
-They either attribute their success to external factors such as luck or believe that they are not deserving of praise due to their own perceived inadequacies.
-This internal dialogue can have a toxic effect on the psyche – people who suffer from imposter syndrome tend to have lower levels of self-esteem and self-confidence and often experience depression and anxiety.
+They either attribute their success to external factors such as luck or believe they do not deserve praise due to their perceived inadequacies.
+This internal dialogue can have a toxic effect on the psyche – people suffering from imposter syndrome tend to have lower self-esteem and self-confidence and often experience depression and anxiety.

 Recognize the symptoms first

 This first step is already being made by reading this post.
-Knowing what the symptoms are, you will be able to see if you have them.
-I recommend that you look closely at everything you say, mostly when you talk about yourself.
+Knowing the symptoms, you can see if you have them.
+I recommend that you look closely at everything you say, mainly when you talk about yourself.
 That way, you can see if you have any of these symptoms.

 Besides, you must reflect and see if your success makes you uncomfortable or bothered by others’ recognition.
 Find out what prevents you from enjoying your success, whether it comes from your thoughts, and what consequences it has on your blog’s success.